UPDATED – AUGUST 2018

 I don’t think there’s any one perfect paint – each one includes some kind of compromise – but some paints are way better than others.

 Enamels – Growing up, Model Master enamels were the shit.
 I didn’t know of any other paints.
-Nowadays, I feel like I see enamels referenced less and less, though, and probably because they have some drawbacks other types of paints don’t.
+Nowadays, I see enamels referenced less and less, though.
+Probably because they have some drawbacks other types of paints don’t.

-Enamels are flexible in that they can be both airbrushed and brush painted, so the flexibility is nice.
-They’re also pretty slow-drying, so useful for drybrushing and various weathering applications.
+Enamels are flexible in that they can be both airbrushed and brush painted.
+They’re also slow-drying, so useful for drybrushing and various weathering applications.

 Unlike water-based acrylics, enamels are toxic and make poor drink mixers.
-And unlike acrylics and lacquers, enamels can take a long time to fully cure.
+And unlike acrylics and lacquers, enamels can take forever to fully cure.
 Even for patient builders, waiting a week for your paint to outgas its happy ass is aggravating.
 Enamels can also pose serious problems come weathering time, since a lot of weathering work tends to involve working with mineral spirits, which will do bad things to an enamel paint job.

 Water-Based Acrylics – Paint modeling terminology is even more of a mess than the DC Cinematic Universe, and perhaps nowhere moreso than this category.
 Water-based acrylics is a bad term, but we need a catch all for these water-thinnable, water-cleanup-able paints that are not mineral spirit, lacquer, or alcohol based.
 This broad category increasingly features those dropper bottles favored by Vallejo, Ammo, Hataka, AK Interactive and so on.
 Often they come pre-thinned for airbrushing.
 A few brands – Lifecolor comes to mind – still use more regular paint pots.

-Water-based acrylics generally thin best with their own thinners (though I’ve heard UMP thinner is great, I have yet to try it).
+Water-based acrylics generally thin best with their own thinners (but not always).
 Water can work, but if you’ve ever sprayed water through an airbrush, it has a tendency to spider and suffer from the ravages of surface tension.